gupta-siddhartha/MYTH/README.md

 After successful installation, you may run a test job.

-In MYTH/test/plutodata_neqg/, a sample data file is provided.

-Data is in 3D cartesian coordinate, nx*ny*nz = 200*60*80
+In MYTH/test/plutodata_neqg/, sample data files (data.0004.dbl,grid.out,stars.0004.txt) are provided.
+Data is in 3D cartesian coordinate, nx*ny*nz = 200*60*80.
-Open terminal and go inside MYTH directory and then type

     cd src

 Look into user_input.py file.
 You will notice:
  InputPath  = "../test/plutodata_neqg/".
  OutputPath = "../test/myth-pluto-neqg/".
-These mean, if you run MYTH then it will generate output at ../test/myth-pluto-neqg/ To run MYTH, use the following command on the terminal (note: you are inside src/)
+It means, if you run MYTH then it will generate output at ../test/myth-pluto-neqg/.
+To run MYTH, use the following command on the terminal (note: your current directory is 'src'):

     python myth.py